How to Lower Uric Acid Levels Naturally: 12-Week Protocol

 Q: What if I get a flare while doing this protocol?

 A: Flares can still occur.
 Focus on hydration, reduce triggers, rest the joint, and follow your clinician’s flare plan.
+For immediate relief steps, see our guide to home remedies during an active flare.

 Medically Reviewed by: Registered Dietitian Nutritionist